ambernhafeez/Stb15_Project_Analyses/README.md

 R Markdown notebook:

 ## Step 5: Generation of informative plots

 R Markdown notebook: `Pycnidia_plots_Stb_genes.Rmd`

 This script shows how the plots in figures 1b and 3a were generated.
 These figures plot lines/landraces either by pycnidia score or geographical location with the alleles of _Stb6_ and _Stb15_ indicated by their colour and shape.

+A PCA plot was generated following the steps of this script for data preparation: https://rpubs.com/liziqi961/980723
+And this script for data analysis: https://rpubs.com/liziqi961/981419

 ## Step 6: Evaluation of transgenic lines carrying _Stb15_
 R Markdown notebook: